Read our new Leading reading: putting evidence into practice guide.

 • teachers must be invested in the process

-• coaches need to be disciplined in terms of setting bite-sized steps for improvement and getting their teachers to practise these
+• coaches need to be disciplined in terms of setting bite-sized steps for improvement and getting their teachers to practice these

 More important than all of these, however, is the expertise of the coach.